 High Tech (active options)

-If you're a gadget person or have a bigger budget, the High Tech version provides an active alternative to the passive version above.
-Companies that build and manufacture Radar Detectors are now getting into the game with systems that include GPS locaters with built in databases of camera locations (This site offers a wide range of products and you can get 10% off by entering "gogodiscount" in all lower case at checkout).
+If you’re a gadget person or have a bigger budget, the High Tech version provides an active alternative to the passive version above.
+Companies that build and manufacture Radar Detectors are now getting into the game with systems that include GPS locaters with built in databases of camera locations.
 These new detectors vary from simple GPS devices that determine your location and warn about upcoming cameras to sophisticated combination devices inclusive of radar/laser detectors, self masking devices (avoids counter detection) and red light camera and speed camera warning systems.

-Probably the most popular of these, currently on the market, are the Escort Passport 9500i Radar and Laser Detector and the Cobra XRS R9G Intelilink Wireless Remote Radar/Laser Detector.
-I've provided links to both at Amazon (where they appear to be the cheapest right now).
+Probably the most popular of these, currently on the market, are the Escort Passport 9500ix Radar/Laser Detector and the Cobra XRS 9970G Voice Alert 15 Band Radar and Laser Detector.

 I thought this was pretty neat.
 If you already have a portable GPS system for your car, you may be able to simply buy a subscription to a database of camera locations that can be downloaded onto your existing device.
 According to this site, Police Hate Them.
 Drivers Love Them.
 New Invention Uses GPS to Locate Police Speed Traps.
 100% legal.
 Yes the marketing is a bit obnoxious, but if the product works, what the heck!